IT4306 · IT Project Management · Level II Sem 4

 ▶ Answer

-Scope refers to all the work involved in creating the products of the project and the processes used to create them.
+Scope — all work involved in creating the project's products and the processes used to create them.

-A Deliverable is any product produced as part of a project: hardware, software, planning documents, training manuals, or even meeting minutes.
+Deliverable — any product produced as part of a project (hardware, software, documents, etc.).

-Core purpose: ensure the project includes all the work required — and only the work required — to complete it successfully.
+All five processes work together to ensure the project does all required work — and only the required work.

 02

 What is a Scope Management Plan?
-What are its key inputs and what information does it typically contain?
+What are its key inputs and typical contents?

 Scope Planning